 - The P value is sensitive to sample size.

 - Another limitation of the P value is that it's affected by multiple testing.
-If we conduct multiple statistical tests on the same data, the likelihood of obtaining a false positive result increase.
+If we conduct multiple statistical tests on the same data, the likelihood of obtaining a false positive result increases.

 To address this issue, researchers can use techniques such as Bonferroni correction or false discovery rate control to adjust the P value threshold.

-Suppose we want to compare the mean height of two groups of people, Group A and Group B. We measure the height of 10 people in each group and obtain the following data:
+Suppose we want to compare the mean height of two groups of people, Group A and Group B. We measured the height of 10 people in each group and obtained the following data: